syncup-chat/SDK/syncup/README.md

 ---

 The registerConfChangedHandler can be used to register a callback function that is fired when the user switches chat context within the Syncup page.
+If the user is currently in a chat context at the time the callback is registered, it will immediatly be called with that state.
-You can register multiple of these call backs.
+You can register multiple of these callbacks.
 The removeConfChangedHandler removes the callback if you no longer need it.
 Don't forget to do this clean up if a template is going away.

 Register Handler: